Skip to main content Skip to site search

 How mediation works

 Call or visit our offices to speak to a housing counselor.
 They can assess whether your case qualifies for Rent Board mediation.
 If it does, you will be asked to submit a one-page information sheet summarizing the disputed matters.
+Please allow one to two weeks for staff to process the mediation request.

 Learn more